Phulkari with Abstracted Flowers

 This phulkari with abstracted flowers was made in India in the 19th century.
 The maker used red silk to embroider a pattern of abstract flowers on an off-white cotton base textile.
 These flowers are bordered by several registers of triangles, arrows, and squares, also in red silk.
 The maker embellished the flowers with a touch of green silk, which adds a layer of visual complexity to the work.

-Phulkari are embroidered shawls from Punjab and the greater region of northwest India that are made out of cotton and silk.
+Phulkari are embroidered shawls that are made out of cotton and silk in Punjab and the greater region of northwest India and parts of Pakistan.
 Embroiderers decorate plain-woven cotton fabric with abstract geometric, floral, or figurative patterns, using brilliantly colored floss silk.
-The makers work from the back of the textiles using a counted satin stitch so most of the silk shows on the front.
-These large areas of long stitches produce a shimmering effect on the front of the textile, which imbues the designs with a certain fantastical quality.
+The makers work from the back of the textiles and use a darning stitch so most of the silk shows on the front.
+These long silk stitches catch the light in a way that makes monochromatic designs appear multi-hued, which imbues the textiles with a certain fantastical quality.

 White-ground phulkari were popular in the 19th century, but in the 20th century embroiderers began to also use deep red-brown or blue ground fabrics that had been dyed with madder or indigo.
 The Philadelphia Museum of Art has a phulkari in their collection that is very similar to the one here.